FREQUENTLY ASKED QUESTIONS

 First Place: Teppernauts

 A special thank you to our sponsors and judges for making this a successful event.
-We are already looking forward to next year's Space Innovation Challenge.
+The 6th

-The Space Innovation Challenge is a graduate-level, week-long case competition that helps you make an impact, meet new friends across campus and from other top universities, and mingle with leaders of the new space industry.
-The case prompt will go live on October 31st and you'll have all week to hack on a space-themed business problem for the event.
-The following Saturday, teams will pitch their solution to a team of leading professionals in the new space industry.
+The Space Innovation Challenge is a graduate-level case competition that helps you make an impact, meet new friends across campus and from other top universities, and mingle with leaders of the new space industry.
+The case prompt will go live on October 31st and you'll have all week to develop solutions to a space-themed business problem for the event.
+The following Saturday, teams will pitch their solution to a team of leading professionals in the new space industry, which will be followed by a networking event with industry leaders.

 WHY SHOULD YOU ATTEND?